NigelEarle/AWS-CSA-Notes-2018/The-Well-Architected-Framework/README.md

 For example, consider MySQL RDS, Aurora was launched at re:invent 2014 and is now out of preview.
 Aurora may be a better option now for your business because of its performance and redundancy.

-You should keep track of the changes made to AWS and constantly re-evaluate your existing arhcitecture.
+You should keep track of the changes made to AWS and constantly re-evaluate your existing architecture.
 You can do this by subscribing to AWS blog nd by using services such as Trusted Advisor.

 **What questions should you be asking yourself?**